-In a world full of trolls, contradictions, and hypocrisy, one can tumble into the rabbit hole and stumble out of the rabbit trap intellectually bruised, beaten and genuinely confused.
+In a world full of trolls, contradictions, and hypocrisy, one can tumble into the rabbit hole and stumble out intellectually bruised, beaten and genuinely confused.
 How can sound, structural bases such as ‘truth’ and ‘fact’ be under questioning?
 Has it always been this way?
 How can I empower myself and others to be less like Alice and more like Hermione or Princess Diana of Themyscira (Wonder Woman)- overcoming barriers with curiosity, knowledge, and tenacity?

 If knowledge is the first foothold in our quest for empowerment, then we must look to the sources of information to build a more concrete foundation instead of the current state of quicksand.
 Where are people getting their information and how are we holding sources accountable?